-In 2016, there was an estimated number of 8,200 jobs in the United States for Marine Engineer.
+In the United States, there were 8,200 jobs for Marine Engineer in 2016.
 New jobs are being produced at a rate of 12.2% which is above the national average.
 The Bureau of Labor Statistics predicts 1,000 new jobs for Marine Engineer by 2026.
 Due to new job openings and attrition, there will be an estimated 600 positions for Marine Engineer per year.

 The states with the most job growth for Marine Engineer are Rhode Island, New Jersey, and Virginia.
 Watch out if you plan on working in Wisconsin, Pennsylvania, or Oregon.
 These states have the worst job growth for this type of profession.